Xi presents medals to role models in China's COVID-19 fight

 BEIJING, Sept.
 8 (Xinhua) -- Chinese President Xi Jinping Tuesday presented medals to recipients of the Medal of the Republic and the national honorary title for their outstanding contributions to the country's fight against the COVID-19 epidemic.

-A meeting was held in the morning at the Great Hall of the People in Beijing to commend role models in the country's fight against the epidemic.
+Xi, also general secretary of the Communist Party of China Central Committee and chairman of the Central Military Commission, shook hands with the recipients and expressed his congratulations at a meeting at the Great Hall of the People in Beijing to commend role models in the country's fight against the COVID-19 epidemic.

 The Medal of the Republic was conferred on renowned respiratory disease expert Zhong Nanshan.